ahaque/hive-hbase-rdf/README.md

 hive-hbase-rdf
 ====================

-An implementation of Hive over HBase to store RDF.
+An implementation of Hive over HBase to store and query RDF.

-Currently, this repository only contains our bulk loader.
-We are cleaning up our query layer and will commit that soon.

 Files:

 KeyProcessor.jar
-|-- src/DataSetProcessor.java - MapReduce program parses the dataset file and gets the unique subjects.
-|-- src/Transformer.java - Assists in parsing RDF triples.
+`src/DataSetProcessor.java - MapReduce program parses the dataset file and gets the unique subjects. src/Transformer.java - Assists in parsing RDF triples.`

 CreateHBaseTable.jar
-|-- src/CreateHBaseTable.java - Creates the HBase table and specifies HBase parameters.
+`src/CreateHBaseTable.java - Creates the HBase table and specifies HBase parameters.`

 MRLoad.jar
-|-- src/MRLoad.java - MapReduce program that loads data into the HBase table.
+`src/MRLoad.java - MapReduce program that loads data into the HBase table.`

 How-To Guide to Setting Up the Experiment